KhronosGroup/SYCL_Reference/source/iface/buffer.rst

 ================  ==========

-Buffers are containers for data that can be read/written by both kernel and host via an :ref:`accessor`.
+Buffers are containers for data that can be read/written by both kernel and host via an :ref:`buffer-accessor`.
 The data in a buffer cannot be directly accessed.
-Instead, a program creates an :ref:`accessor` that references the buffer.
+Instead, a program creates an :ref:`buffer-accessor` that references the buffer.
 The accessor provides array-like interfaces to read/write actual data.
 The SYCL runtime uses the creation and destruction of accessors as a declaration of intent of the program so that it can control the movement of data between device and host, and to track data dependencies between host and kernels so that kernels and data movements can execute asynchronously when their operands are available without requiring the program to explicitly schedule all operations.

 Initialization